 Secondly, the data doesn’t delve into deck coverings, which would be a nice addition for decision-making purposes.
 However, keep in mind the following:

 - Vinyl decking reduces maintenance

 - Covering a wood deck with vinyl membrane extends the lifespan of the deck by waterproofing and protecting the deck structure

 - A waterproof vinyl membrane makes the space below the deck dry, so it can be used as a second outdoor space or for storage

 - Installing a vinyl deck membrane reduces the need for expensive materials (such as composite) underneath

 Should the return of a renovation investment be a concern when you are planning a project?
 If you are bound and determined, then no, but it can certainly be a good idea to have some information on hand before a final decision is made.

 Finally, having a professional complete your renovation, whether a kitchen remodel, Tufdek™ vinyl deck addition or other will affect your return on investment selling.
-For new decks in particular, it’s important to have a sturdy, safe deck that will offer an outdoor space that everyone can enjoy while protecting the structure and your home from the elements.
+For new decks in particular, it’s important to have a sturdy, safe deck that will offer an outdoor space that everyone can enjoy.